 It should take minimum fourteen (14) working days up to maximum sixty (60) days upon receipt of a complete application and payment.
 UMP will submit your application to the Immigration Department for approval.
 The duration process vary depends on your country of origin.

 28. When do I get a student pass / sticker endorsed on to my passport?

-All students is required to report to International Office within (7) working days from the date of your registration day at UMP for student pass sticker application.
-This normally takes not more than seven (7) working days upon receipt of a complete application and payment provided that all post entry requirements are fulfilled by you including the medical screening requirement.
+You are required to report to International Office within seven (7) working days from the date of your registration day at UMP for a student pass sticker application.
+This normally takes not more than seven (7) working days upon receipt of a complete application and payment provided that you have fulfilled all post entry requirements including the medical screening requirement.

 C) MEDICAL SCREENING

-Medical screening is a health check that comprises of a general examination by the examining doctor, blood and urine tests and a chest x-ray examination.
-All international students who apply for a student pass MUST undergo a medical screening procedure at their authorized and clinic/hospital at their hometown.
+Medical screening is a health check that comprises of a general examination by the examining doctor, blood and urine tests and a chest X-ray examination.
+All international students who apply for a student pass MUST undergo a medical screening procedure at an authorized and clinic/hospital at their hometown.
 Within seven (7) working days from the date of entry, they shall undergo a Malaysian Medical Screening at UMP Health Centre.In the event that the result of your medical screening indicates that you are not fit to study in Malaysia, you are not allowed to register and required to go back to your home country.
-If the medical screening can only be certified that you are suitable to remain in Malaysia if you go through certain medical treatment, all the treatment fee is at your own cost.
+The medical screening can only be certified that you are suitable to remain in Malaysia if you go through certain medical treatment ; all the treatment fees are at your own cost.

 30. Why do I have to undergo a Malaysian medical screening procedure?

 It is a mandatory requirement determined by the Government of Malaysia to protect the health of Malaysian residents and to reduce the potential burden on the public health service in Malaysia.
 The Ministry of Higher Education (MOHE) has laid down criteria for the assessment of the health condition of international students which must be complied with.
 The criteria does allow for students to appeal any negative or abnormal results.